What is Sexual Harassment under Utah Law?

-The laws of Utah define sexual harassment as any unwelcome conduct of a sexual nature, including acts of either a verbal or physical nature.
+The laws of Utah define sexual harassment as any unwelcome conduct of a sexual nature, including actions of either a verbal or physical nature.
 Common examples of sexual harassment done by employers include making sexual advances, creating an overtly sexual and offensive work environment, and making demands for sexual favors as a condition to promotion.

 How does Utah Law Prohibit Sexual Harassment?

-There are also federal and Utah laws that have created agencies to handle sexual harassment claims.
+There are also federal and Utah laws that have established agencies to handle sexual harassment claims.
 These agencies have authority to investigate a Murray workplace for the sexual harassment conduct that is alleged in the complaints they receive.
-Such laws also make it illegal for employers to fire an employee for filing a harassment claim or to take any other action based on retaliation against the employee.
+Such laws also make it illegal for employers to dismiss an employee for filing a harassment claim or to take any other action based on retaliation against the employee.

 How can a Utah attorney help?